Introduction to Microsoft Configuration Manager

 • Language: English

-• 23 PMI PDUs
+• 29 PMI PDUs

 • Level: Intermediate

-In this Endpoint Configuration Manager training course, you learn the skills for managing enterprises with Configuration Manager to keep your Windows systems up-to-date, healthy, and secure with Microsoft's state-of-the-art answer to enterprise Windows systems management.
+In this Configuration Manager training course, you learn the skills for managing enterprises with Configuration Manager to keep your Windows systems up-to-date, healthy, and secure with Microsoft's state-of-the-art answer to enterprise Windows systems management.

-Microsoft Endpoint Configuration Manager Delivery Methods
+Microsoft Configuration Manager Delivery Methods

 • In-Person